belangeo/pyo/doc-sphinx/source/download.rst

 Downloading the installer
 ==========================

-Installers are available for Windows (Win 7/8/10) and for Max OS X (from 10.6 to 10.11).
+Installers are available for Windows (Win XP/Vista/7/8/10) and for Max OS X (from 10.5 to 10.12).

 To download the latest pre-compiled version of pyo, go to the pyo's `web page <http://ajaxsoundstudio.com/software/pyo/>`_.

 Under Debian and Fedora distros, you can get pyo from the package manager.
 The library's name is **python-pyo**.

+If you are running Arch linux, the package is called **python2-pyo**.

 Content of the installer